Kensington Palace: Ivy Cottage

 Ivy Cottage is a residence near a cluster of cottages on the grounds of the palace, located north of the main building.
 The cottage holds three bedrooms.
 While in residence, Princess Eugenie was reported to have renovated the residence and "brightened the cottage up with lots of pops of colour" and various art pieces.

 Old Stables

 The Old Stables is a residence near a cluster of cottages on the grounds of the palace, located north of the main building.
-During Sir Tommy Lascelles' occupation, it was described as "lavishly decorated".
+During Sir Alan Lascelles' occupation, it was described as "lavishly decorated".
 During the residence of Prince Richard, Duke of Gloucester and Birgitte, Duchess of Gloucester, the house was decorated with "old wooden furniture" and "bright turquoise walls".

 King's Kitchen Cottages and the Upper Lodge

 The King's Kitchen Cottages and Upper Lodge make up staff residences.

 Chapel

 The Kensington Palace Chapel was built in the 1830s, used for private family services and occasions.
 Described as the "heart" of the palace, it was converted into residential space before being restored as a chapel by a conservation company in 2002.
 The space is approximately 9 meters long, including a "variety of antique features" and oak wall panelling.
 Renaissance era art pieces from the Royal Collection adorn the room, alongside a 19th-century brass hung chandelier.
-Family events that have taken place at the chapel include the 2004 wedding of Lady Davina Windsor, and the 2015 christening of Isabella Windsor, daughter of Lord Frederick Windsor and Lady Frederick Windsor,.
+Family events that have taken place at the chapel include the 2004 wedding of Lady Davina Windsor, and the 2015 christening of Isabella Windsor, daughter of Lord Frederick Windsor and Lady Frederick Windsor.